dieruiqu/Tanh-x-Verilog/README.md

 </div>

-The tricky here is resolve the address of table interpolator ROM with the SMB's of the IEEE-754 input mantissa, avoiding in this way the hardware necessary to swap between IEEE-754 and fixed point, but the values in ROM are stored in Fixed Point.
+The tricky here is resolve the address of table interpolator ROM with the MSB's of the IEEE-754 input mantissa, avoiding in this way the hardware necessary to swap between IEEE-754 and fixed point, but the values in ROM are stored in Fixed Point.

-One of the advantages of this arch. is the possibility of adding new math functions, using the same interpolator and address resolver.
+One of the advantages of this architecture is the possibility of adding new math functions, using the same interpolator and address resolver.
 In this way can be implemented the sigmoid function or the exp function, at the expense of